TheoGuyard/TheoGuyard.github.io/_pages/schooling.md

 `2020-2021` **\| IRMAR Rennes, Research program**

 The [Mathematics Department](https://www.insa-rennes.fr/gm.html) of [INSA Rennes](https://www.insa-rennes.fr) allow student to be involved in a Research program.
 For six months, I worked with Jeremy Omer and Ayse Nur Arslan from [IRMAR](https://irmar.univ-rennes1.fr).
-The aim was to develop an efficient two-stages optimization algorithm for the European Kidney Exchange Program.
+The aim was to develop an efficient two-stage optimization algorithm for the European Kidney Exchange Program.
 More information can be found in the [Portfolio](https://theoguyard.github.io/portfolio/) section.

 `2019-2020` **\| INRIA Rennes, Research program**